joshua995/GNSSPublisher/README.md

 If the unit is connected properly, running "sudo cat /dev/ttyACM0" in the root directory will print out the GNSS sentences.

 Running the program:
-Open 3 terminals
+1. Open 3 terminals
-In the first terminal run: roscore
+   a.
+In the first terminal run:

+      roscore
-In the second terminal:
+   B. In the second terminal:
       Navigate to your catkin workspace.
 Run: source devel/setup.bash
 Run: rosrun gnss GNSSPublisher.py
 At this point, the terminal should print out the latitude and longitude in this format: lat,lon